LoopKit/loopdocs/docs/operation/features/watch.md

 ![img/watch.png](../../img/watch_updated_loop.svg){width="300"}
 {align="center"}

 There are two screens in the Loop watch app, shown in the bottom half of the graphic above.
 By swiping left or right, the other screen is displayed.
-The eventual (predicted) glucose feature, shown on both screens in the graphic can be turned on and off as a feature in Loop 3, but requires the user to rebuild.
-It is off by default.
+The eventual (predicted) glucose feature, shown on both screens in the graphic can be turned off as a feature in Loop 3, but requires the user to rebuild.
+It is on by default.
+(Or will be shortly)

 The screen on the left side of the graphic shows Loop status, current glucose, trend arrow, eventual glucose, carb tool, bolus tool, premeal icon and override icon.
 If necessary, use the crown (or swipe up and down) to see the full display.